 Save money by using public transport - Learn about Getting around the UK.

-Avoid excess fees from your bank by opening a UK Bank Account.
+For example, you can avoid excess fees from your bank by opening a UK bank account.

 |Flat-Share Rental per month||One Bedroom Flat Rental per month|